medly/configs/packages/babel-config/README.md

 # Babel Config <img style="vertical-align: middle" height="30" src="https://raw.githubusercontent.com/babel/logo/master/babel.png">

-## What is Babel ?
+## What is Babel?

+**Babel is a JavaScript compiler**

-Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.
+It is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.

 > Shared [Babel config](https://babeljs.io/docs/en/configuration)

 ## Install

+With Yarn:
 ```shell
 yarn add -D @medly/babel-config
 ```

 ## Usage

-Add below code in your `package.json`
+Add the below code in your `package.json`

 ```json
 {